CrunchyData/postgres-operator/hugo/content/Installation/operator-install.md

 ---
-title: "Operator Installation"
+title: "Install Operator Using Bash"
 date:
 draft: false
-weight: 301
+weight: 300
 ---

 A full installation of the Operator includes the following steps: